midonet/midonet/specs/neutron_translation.md

 ### DELETE

+For VIP, FIP or uplink ports, do nothing.

+If the port is a remote site port (device_owner == 'network:remote_site'), do the following and exit:

+ * Remove the MidoNet network MAC table entry referencing the MAC address
+ * Remove the MidoNet network ARP table entry referencing the IP addresses of the port

 If the port is a VIF port (device_owner == 'compute:nova'):

  * Disassociate floating IP (if associated) by removing the static DNAT/SNAT